OmarMiniesy/Notes/Security/Network Security/Arp Poisoning.md

 > Used to intercept traffic on a network.
 > [[Address Resolution Protocol (ARP)]] packets are sent in the [[Data Link Layer]] to identify the MAC address.

-> Hosts save these MAC addresses in ARP cache tables.
+> Hosts save these MAC addresses in [[Address Resolution Protocol (ARP)#ARP Cache]] tables.
 > Attackers want to manipulate data in this cache table.

-> If attacker manages to change the data of the ARP tables of the two parties involved in a communication a Man in the Middle (MITM) attack is presented.
+> If attacker manages to change the data of the ARP tables of the two parties involved in a communication a Man in the Middle (MITM) attack can be presented.

----
-### ARP Simplicity

->ARP is **stateless**.

-This means replies dont have to be synced to a request sent before it.
-Any reply that is recieved by a machine updates the ARP cache of that machine, even if it didnt send a request for that [[IP]] address.

 ---
 ### Attack Techniques

 There are three techniques to perform ARP cache poisoning.
 These might not all work in all scenarios.